 Benefits: In lieu of benefits, an additional 10% of the salary will be paid until MWAC transitions to a benefits plan.

 Hours: The position is full time and entails a 35-hour work week.
 Some travel and evening/ weekend hours will be required.
 The successful candidate must be willing to be flexible and work hours required to meet MWAC’s expectations.

 This role may be perfect for you, if you:

 - understand communications looks different for working class people

-- know how to use email marketing and digital marketing tools
+- know how to use email communication and digital communication tools

 - are strategic and can look at the big picture goals and know the small steps to get there

 - are analytical and work well with deadlines and timelines